 If you’ll be using your home workspace to do more than fire off an email or two, our sources say you might also want a proper desk chair.
 When a reader wrote in to us about finding the best home-office chair, we spoke to a professional about it (Marc Schwartzberg, a three-decade veteran of the office-furniture industry and the owner of Office Furniture Heaven), who told us that you should think of your office chair like you would your mattress.
 Specifically, it needs to be comfortable, as chances are you’re going to spend around eight hours in it every day.

 If your home is going to be your primary office for years to come, you might consider investing in a chair that not only looks nice, but has been designed with long-term desk working in mind.
-The Herman Miller Aeron Chair is the “the Ferrari of desk chairs,” according to Chris Black, and versions of it (if not the original) can be found in a wide range of offices.
-It’s also the chair that Boyd Steemson, the work-from-home CEO of TotalRock radio, has sat on five days a week for years.
+The aforementioned Herman Miller Aeron Chair is the “the Ferrari of desk chairs,” according to Chris Black, and versions of it (if not the original) can be found in a wide range of offices.
+It’s the chair that Boyd Steemson, the work-from-home CEO of TotalRock radio, has sat on five days a week for years.
 “This assemblage of poly-carbon, leather and chrome is perfectly contrived to keep its occupant poised and powerful,” says Steemson, adding that the chair feels like “a hammock you can sit in, ping forward, rock backward, and scoot effortlessly over the carpet on.
 It’s a triumph.”
 It has also been recommended to us by chiropractors, who appreciate the chair’s adjustable lumbar support.

 Maybe you don’t want to replace the chair you’ve been working in, but would instead just like to make it a bit more comfortable.
-For that, contributor Maureen O’Connor says this $15 arch support is a great way to upgrade the one you own.
-She explained that the attachable support borrows its design from the Aeron chair and told us that “before Easy Posture, at the end of the day, I felt as though I was two inches shorter than when I started.
+For that, contributor Maureen O’Connor says this inexpensive ergonomic attachment is a great way to upgrade a chair that you already own.
+She explains that the attachable support borrows its design from the Aeron chair, telling us that: “Before Easy Posture, at the end of the day, I felt as though I was two inches shorter than when I started.
 But like a classic before-and-after, now I’m standing taller and feeling great.”